 iamsteve is a design and code blog, focused on designing with Illustrator and coding maintainable CSS.
 The blog aims to take a relaxed approach and make no assumptions when it comes to learning.

 The brief has two components to it; improve the aesthetics and introduce a fun and friendly feel.
-Second to that encourage new visitors to browse the website and return.
+Related; it should encourage new visitors to browse the website and return.

 The website was last redesigned in 2012.
 Started sometime towards the end of 2011; in web terms that’s ancient.
 The site has had minor design tweaks and additions, but nothing dramatic.
 As the time between then and now is huge, it’s the perception of skill that isn’t being shown.
 The blog has evolved to be the core part of the website.